 If you prefer a dedicated software that handles both design and technical aspects, Adobe Dreamweaver is a flexible web design and development software that helps to build websites holistically.
 Building websites entirely from the visual editor, code or both, Dreamweaver’s application design accommodates your workflow.
 Dragging and dropping elements in the application creates the necessary code for you.
 Once created, you can further flesh out the code in the built-in code editor.
 Working on code first allows users to track visual changes alongside the writing.
-Working in Dreamweaver favors web designers who already have certain coding and design skills.
-Building websites that are able to maximize Dreamweaver’s capability will take time.
+Working in Dreamweaver favours web designers who already have certain coding and design skills.
+Building websites that are able to maximise Dreamweaver’s capability will take time.
 This skill can be grown over time in your web design journey.

 Getting started and finding clients

 Before you start marketing yourself to potential clients, you can take on various design projects and freelance work in order to build your portfolio and improve your skills.
-Creating a personal website is helpful in practicing your design and coding skills in a stress free environment.
+Creating a personal website is helpful in practising your design and coding skills in a stress free environment.
 By understanding how you want to be portrayed on the internet, it can lead to realising the nuances that your future clients seek for in their design ethos.

 Fiverr is a prime example of testing your web design service on the market, allowing you to cross-reference with other sellers with regards to pricing and extent of design needs.
-You can offer your web design service to local establishments the lack an online presence, once you have some work done in your portfolio.
+You can offer your web design service to local establishments that lack online presence, once you have some work done in your portfolio.

 After building up your portfolio, you can market yourself in an effective way by offering consolidated services.
-As you are able to provide both design and their subsequent coding needs, companies may be more willing to work with you as they avoid having to hire additional people.
+As you are able to provide both design and subsequent front-dev development coding needs, companies may be more willing to work with you as they avoid having to hire additional people.
 The important thing is to keep designing once you have the fundamentals, whether it be for personal projects or for freelance work.
-Your skills will develop and you will no doubt be walking the path of a web designer.
+Your skills will develop and you will no doubt be walking the path of a dedicated web designer.